NeFM4GeoAI/NeFM4GeoAI.github.io/cfp/index.md

 ## Topics and Scope

-#### (1) Theoretical Foundations
-- Investigating generalization error, trainability, representation precision, and curvature-dimension tradeoff in non-Euclidean and geometric models.
-- Contributions analyzing properties such as curvature, geodesics, isometries, and their effects on the performance of foundation models.
-- Studies on the expressive power of non-Euclidean and geometric representation.

-#### (2) Architectures, Algorithms, and Large Foundation Models (including LLMs, ViTs, and multi-modal models)
+#### (1) Architectures, Algorithms, and Large Foundation Models (including LLMs, ViTs, and multi-modal models)
 - Developing novel architectures and algorithms by integrating foundation models with non-Euclidean geometries, mixed-curvature spaces, and geometric principles.
 - Adapting LLMs, ViTs, and multi-modal models to operate within non-Euclidean or geometric settings.
 - Creating new foundation models specifically tailored for non-Euclidean and geometric spaces.
 - Combining non-Euclidean architectures, such as hyperbolic, spherical, mixed-curvature models, and graph neural networks, with foundation models.
 - Applications of these models to web-related tasks such as search, recommendation, content understanding, and topology-aware data processing.

-#### (3) Adapting and Enhancing Existing Foundation Models
+#### (2) Adapting and Enhancing Existing Large Language/Foundation Models
 - Fine-tuning, continual learning, and adaptation of existing foundation models for specific tasks in non-Euclidean and geometric contexts.
 - Leveraging advanced frameworks like **GraphRAG** (Graph Retrieval-Augmented Generation) to improve knowledge-driven applications.
 - Enabling agent-like capabilities for interactive, adaptive problem-solving and real-time decision-making in complex geometric and non-Euclidean spaces.
 - Integration of graph-based reasoning and domain-specific geometric representations into existing foundation models.

+#### (3) Theoretical Foundations
+- Investigating generalization error, trainability, representation precision, and curvature-dimension tradeoff in non-Euclidean and geometric models.
+- Contributions analyzing properties such as curvature, geodesics, isometries, and their effects on the performance of foundation models.
+- Studies on the expressive power of non-Euclidean and geometric representation.
+-
 #### (4) Geometric Deep Learning
 - Advances in geometric learning frameworks, including graph neural networks, message-passing networks, and equivariant models.
 - Applications of geometric deep learning to social networks, graphs, multi-modal data, and structured representations.